 Funding Opportunities from the Louisiana Board of Regents Support Fund

 Nicholls State University faculty members should direct questions about these programs to Debi Benoit.
 The Board of Regents has a very small staff and cannot handle individual questions from all higher education institutions statewide.
 If it is necessary to pose official questions to the Board, those should be directed through the Office of Research first.
-We have until Oct.
-1 each year to pose official questions.
+We have until October 15 of this year to pose official questions.

 Industrial Ties Research Subprogram

 The Industrial Ties Research program (ITRS) is to fund research proposals with significant near-term potential for development and diversification of Louisiana’s economic base.
 All proposals submitted in this program must show evidence of involvement of the private sector.
 No applicant may seek more than $350,000 over a three-year period.

 Awards to Louisiana Artists and Scholars Program (ATLAS)

 The Awards to Louisiana Artists and Scholars (ATLAS) program provides support for major scholarly and artistic productions with potential to have a broad impact on a regional and/or national level.
 These activities will contribute to the Support Fund’s comprehensive objective of strengthening the educational, artistic, and research bases of Louisiana institutions.
 The proposed activities should enable the applicant to seek publication and/or presentation of the supported work within a limited period of time.
 The primary focus of this program is on the scholarly and/or artistic merit of the proposed work.
 Applicants should describe their projects in terms of their necessity, importance, originality, and likelihood to have an impact on a broad academic and/or artistic community.